ronakshah20/Codehub/README.md

 - The backend:
   - Captures output via `contextlib.redirect_stdout`.
   - Intercepts `input()` calls via a custom `CapturingInput` context manager.
-  - Renders Matplotlib plots into an in-memory buffer and returns them as base64 PNG.[web:37][web:41]
+  - Renders Matplotlib plots into an in-memory buffer and returns them as base64 PNG.

 ---